bsommerfeld/jshepherd/README.md

 Here is a simple test configuration.
 The values are automatically loaded from the configuration file if it exists, otherwise the default values are used for first generation.

-The instantiate object then acts like the shepherd of the configuration.
-If you change the value of a variable and save the configuration, the value inside the configuration will be changed.

 ```java
 @Configuration(fileName = "test-config", type = ConfigurationType.YAML)
 @Comment("A test configuration")